microsoft/Azure-Kinect-Sensor-SDK/docs/testing.md

 Functional tests are tests which run on the test machine.
 They must be quick (~ <10s), be reproducible, and may require hardware.
-Functional tests are built using the GoogleTest framework.
+Functional tests are built using the Google Test framework.
 For a basic example of writing a functional test please see [tests/example/test.cpp](../tests/example/test.cpp).